relaypro-open/dog/index.md

 - dog Agents communicate with dog_trainer over RabbitMQ queues.
 - dog_trainer stores it's configuration in a RethinkDB database.
-- dog_park communicates with dog_park via a RESTful API, which can be used for further integrations.
+- dog_park communicates with dog_trainer via a RESTful API, which can be used for further integrations.

 ## Security